 These 1 bowl Easy Healthy GF Vegan Tahini Oat Cookies have no refined sugar and oil and come together within minutes.
 No eggs, Vegan, Glutenfree, Nut-free, Soy-free!
 I mean, you can’t get any healthier than that with a cookie!

 Before we start, just in case you don’t know:

 I have to say, when I first tried tahini, I hated it.
-But I will tell you way – because I just dipped the spoon in, and it went straight in my mouth, obviously, it tasted terrible.
+But I will tell you why – because I just dipped the spoon in, and it went straight in my mouth, obviously, it tasted terrible.
 Bitter as hell.
-With tahini, you have got to dress it up, it needs other ingredients added to it, so that it can cut through tahini’s strong flavour.
+With tahini, you have got to dress it up, it needs other ingredients added to it, so that it can cut through tahini’s strong flavor.

 Cookies with tahini work so well.
-Chocolate and tahini works very well as well.
-Don’t give up on tahini, you just need to use it right, Tahini is awesome, and super healthy, your body will benefit from it.
+Chocolate and tahini work very well as well.
+Don’t give up on tahini, you just need to use it right, Tahini is awesome and super healthy, and your body will benefit from it.

 More gluten-free Cookie Recipes:

 Do let me know how you found these Easy Healthy GF Vegan Tahini Oat Cookies though!
 And if there was anything you tried or something that worked better…Do drop me a comment below, or you can find me/message me directly on Instagram, Pinterest or Facebook!
 I love seeing what my lovely readers think of my recipes!